 The inspection evidence and the outcomes point in the same direction.
 Teaching is underpinned by secure subject knowledge, and the school has invested in staff development as a deliberate lever for improvement.
 That shows up in how reading is organised and in the way mathematics is sequenced to deepen knowledge, not just cover content.

 Reading begins immediately on entry to school, and there is a well-planned, sequenced approach.
-Books are matched closely to pupils’ reading ability, and there is a clear expectation that reading practice happens both in school and at home.
+Books are matched closely to pupils' reading ability, and there is a clear expectation that reading practice happens both in school and at home.
 The library is positioned as a key learning space, described as a light and bright area that supports wider reading, not just book changing.
-The implication for pupils is that early reading is treated as foundational, which aligns with the school’s high scaled score in reading.
+The implication for pupils is that early reading is treated as foundational, which aligns with the school's current positive, but not exceptional, scaled score in reading.

 The curriculum is organised and aligned with the national curriculum’s ambition.
 Mathematics is singled out as an area where the curriculum helps pupils deepen knowledge and where challenge is more consistently built in.
 The improvement focus is not about raising expectations, it is about making curriculum breadth and depth equally consistent across subjects, so that more able pupils and confident learners continue to be stretched beyond the core.